pixelated/pixelated-user-agent/README.md

 ![High level architecture User Agent](https://raw.githubusercontent.com/pixelated/website/master/assets/images/pixelated-user-agent.png)

+## Try it!

+If you are curious,  have a look at the pixelated web client, it as simple as clicking *[here!](https://try.pixelated-project.org:8080/)*

 ## Getting started

 You are most welcome to contribute to the pixelated user agent code base.
 Please have a look at the [contributions how to](https://github.com/pixelated/pixelated-user-agent/blob/master/CONTRIBUTING.md).

+## Installing Pixelated

+You like the idea and you want to run it locally, then before you have to install the following packages:

-1) Install [Vagrant](https://www.vagrantup.com/downloads.html) and a vagrant [compatible provider](https://www.vagrantup.com/docs/providers/), e.g. [Virtual Box](https://www.virtualbox.org/wiki/Downloads).
-Vagrant is a tool that automates the setup of a virtual machine with the development environment in your computer.
-Inside the virtual machine's filesystem, this repository will be automatically mounted in the `/vagrant` folder.
+* [Vagrant](https://www.vagrantup.com/downloads.html), Vagrant is a tool that automates the setup of a virtual machine with the development environment
+* A vagrant [compatible provider](https://www.vagrantup.com/docs/providers/), e.g. [Virtual   Box](https://www.virtualbox.org/wiki/Downloads).

+### Option 1: Pixelated User Agent without LEAP provider

-2) Clone the repo and start the virtual machine (downloads 600MB):
+1) Clone the repo and start the virtual machine (downloads 600MB, you may want get a coffee or tea in the meantime):

 ```
 $ git clone https://github.com/pixelated/pixelated-user-agent.git